 There is no denying that are serious safety problems in Thailand.
 These include human trafficking, drug trafficking, corruption, and violence against women.
 However, Thailand is ranked as one of the safest countries in Southeast Asia and violent crimes against visitors are rare.

 The majority of crimes experienced by tourists, expats, and retirees are crimes of financial opportunity.
 These crimes include pickpocketing.
-Thieves have been known to slice open bags with razors and stealthfully reach in and lift belongings in a matter of seconds.
+Thieves have been known to slice open bags with razors and stealthily reach in and lift belongings in a matter of seconds.
 This frequently occurs in congested areas like markets, popular tourist attractions, and busy train stations.
-Thieves also often operate on long-distance bus and train routes.
+Thieves also often operate on the long-distance bus and train routes.
 They take advantage of sleepy travelers and bags left unattended in storage compartments.

 Fraud is another common crime.
 This includes credit card cons and rental agreement scams.
 For instance, people report being charged for damages that did not occur when they rented their jet ski or motorcycle.
 Unfortunately, local authorities are rarely helpful in resolving these situations.
 Police corruption is rampant.

-A large proportion of safety concerns are related to the consumption of alcohol.
+A large proportion of safety concerns is related to the consumption of alcohol.
 In popular bars, drinks can be spiked in order to facilitate assaults or robberies.
 Alcohol can also be used to lower inhibitions to encourage romantic connections with “bar girls”, pay for overpriced drinks, or distract guests in order to lift their identification.